 Lost in Laos: River Cruises, War Caves and Mysterious Stones

-Hidden in the northern limestone karst mountains of Laos, lie Sam Neua and Viengxay.
-Far from the main roads and unfrequented by visitors from the West, ethnic hill tribes live their daily live of growing rice, washing clothes in the river and preparing their evening meal of rice and some vegetables.
+Hidden in the limestone karst of northern Laos lay the towns of Sam Neua and Viengxay.
+Far from the main roads and unfrequented by visitors from the West, ethnic hill tribe people live their daily lives growing rice, washing their clothes in the river and preparing the evening meal of rice and vegetables.

-We reach Sam Neua after a homestay near Nong Khiew.
-A cruise on the Ou River and a journey through the calm Lao landscape bring us to the village of Sam Neua.
-The road twists and turns along a paved mountain road for about 340 km, we arrive in the evening.
-Notice the distinctly cooler air here as we are almost 1 km above sea level.
+After a homestay near Nong Khiew and a cruise on the Ou River, we travel overland past the calm Lao landscape to the village of Sam Neua.
+The road twists, turns and climbs for about 340 km.
+With our evening arrival, your clients will notice the distinctly cooler air, as we are almost 1000 meters above sea level.
 Bring a light jacket as the mornings and evenings can be chilly.

 The next morning we take a walk through the morning market along the Xam River.
-See the interesting produce available.
-After a freshly brewed cup of Lao coffee, we depart for Viengxay.
-The nearby caves were home to the Lao People’s Revolutionary Party (Pathet Lao) during the 2nd Indochina war.
-With help of a local guide and an audio tour we explore the caves and information center near our guesthouse to learn more about the war.
-Marvel at the amazing karst landscape in the middle of this charming town and spend time to relax on your own.
+It’s hard to tell if the tribal costumes or the produce is more colorful.
+After a freshly brewed cup of Lao coffee, we depart for Viengxay and the mountain caves that were home to the Lao People’s Revolutionary Party (Pathet Lao) during the Indochina War (American Vietnam War).
+With help of a local guide and an audio tour, we will lead your clients on an exploration of the caves and information center to learn more about the history of this proud and tragic place.
+Your clients can also marvel at some amazing karst topography right in the middle of town or take some time to relax at the guesthouse.

-For a full itinerary, more information and bookings, please contact firstname.lastname@example.org.
+For more information about travel in northern Laos, please contact firstname.lastname@example.org.